Blendify/blender-manual/blender_docs/manual/interface/common_shortcuts.rst

 Mouse
 =====

-In Blender the :kbd:`RMB` (Right Mouse Button) is generally used for Selection and the :kbd:`LMB` (Left Mouse Button) initiates or confirms actions.
+In Blender the :kbd:`RMB` (Right Mouse Button) is generally used for selection and the :kbd:`LMB` (Left Mouse Button) initiates or confirms actions.

 .. list-table::